-Chanel West Coast Rocks Smoking Hot Mini Dress In Studio With Rapper Too Short
+Chanel West Coast Rocks Smoking Hot Minidress In Studio With Rapper Too Short

 While one follower loved the pictures, he suggested to Chanel that “no disrespect at all but I think you should do Playboy.
 Hottest chick ever.”

-Followers who just can’t get enough of Chanel on Instagram should make sure to check her out on the MTV show Ridiculousness.
+Followers who just can’t get enough of Chanel on Instagram should check her out on the MTV show Ridiculousness.
 She is a regular member of the show, in which she simply reacts to hilarious videos and shares her thoughts and comments with the audience — and, of course, her signature laugh.

 Delivered To Your INBOX